eingaeph/pip.imbue.hood/README.md

   adding comments explaining coding decisions etc.

   http://viewsourcecode.org links to a valuable tutorial by Jeremy.Ruten who works with Sanfilippo's code.
-Ruten works at a deep level and renders this work a partial redundancy, but possibly his work is not directly usable for the this project's purposes.
+Ruten works at a deeper level and renders this work a partial redundancy.
+But possibly his work is not directly usable for the this project.
 The project's goal is "achieving a primary school understanding of kilo.c" whereas Ruten works at the high school level, at the least.

   Tutorial Tasks Outline:

   A. Describe a Linux terminal as a Linux device consuming character
-     strings and emitting keystroke (characters)
+     strings and emitting keystroke (characters) and status strings describing the display state.

+  B. Document the coding style used by kilo for reads and writes.

   Coding Tasks Outline:

+  Code in UPD style to reduce the temptation to rewrite.

-  A. Build mods self documenting the VT100 escape sequences
+  A. Build snippets self documenting the VT100 escape sequences

-  A. Trace representative source executable statements to the writing of
+  B. Trace representative source executable statements as tasks are
-     the first screen

-     Code in UPD format to isolate supplemental edits
+     carried out

-  B. Add coding (UPD format) to count the calls to abAppend
+  C. Add coding (UPD format) to count the calls to abAppend

-  C. Add coding (UPD format) to file save the character string for the
+  D. Add coding (UPD format) to file save the character string for the
      first screen write.

-  D. Add coding to write the first screen incrementally, ie after each
+  E. Add coding to write the first screen incrementally, ie after each
      call to to abAppend.
 Insert a variable delay to allow a human to see and follow what is going on.